 2. Facility Maintenance Services

 Maintaining a healthcare facility requires specialized services, from cleaning to equipment maintenance.
-Through RFPs, organizations can evaluate service providers to ensure they meet hygiene standards and operational needs.
+Through medical RFPs, organizations can evaluate service providers to ensure they meet hygiene standards and operational needs.

 3. Healthcare Information Technology Systems